 4. Carnival Cruise Line announced that they’ve come up with a better way to serve butter.
 Brand Ambassador John Heald once again took to Facebook to announce the company news, which stated that the individually wrapped butter packets were not environmentally friendly and would often clog the garbage disposals when they got mixed up with food waste.
 The new butter service will involve individual service butter knives and a dispenser to hold them.
 Somehow, this still sparked a debate on Heald’s page over the finer points of butter.

 5. Carnival Sunshine moved to a new homeport of Charleston, South Carolina.
-Sunshine, often a favorite ship among frequent Carnival cruisers, will sail a variety of itineraries, including four- and five-day sailings to the Bahamas; six- and seven-day trips to Bermuda and the Caribbean; and the first-ever Cuba cruises out of the port.
+Sunshine, often a favorite ship among frequent Carnival cruisers, will sail a variety of itineraries, including four- and five-day sailings to the Bahamas; six- and seven-day trips to Bermuda and the Caribbean; and first-ever Cuba cruises out of the port.
 Sunshine will also offer a few 10- and 11-day Carnival Journeys itineraries to the Caribbean.

 Featured Article: Carnival Sunrise Ship Review